HeroBrine1st/trixnity-bridge/README.md

 provision, but will also be available for external implementations, allowing for more control over created rooms and users.

-The only drawback is harder development and more boilerplate.
+The only drawback is slightly harder development and more boilerplate.

 There is a reference [generic repository implementation](generic-repository-double-puppeted) that allows for great boilerplate size decrease.